nagyist/tao-user-guide/src/interactions/associate-interaction.md

 **Step 7:** Click the blue *Done* button.

-After this step, preview what your Associate interaction looks like using the steps given in the Preview instructions.
+After this step, preview what your Associate interaction looks like using the steps given in the [Preview instructions][i_0020].